 Although, it’s recommended to take the test no more than 2-3 times because, in that case, you will have at least one chance during every trial during your high school, junior and senior years.

 Time is something you will definitely need for practice and study between these test trials.
 The safest plan to follow is to go for the SAT tests three times by the fall of your senior year.
 By following this strategy, you will secure sufficient scores for colleges to compare during the application process.

 As a matter of fact, if you take the SAT test more than that and still do not result in significant improvement, then the schools might develop unwanted impressions about your potential.

 Increasing your scholarship chances

-If paying for expensive colleges has been a constant worry, then retaking SAT for better scores is pretty much justified.
+If paying for expensive colleges has been a constant worry, then retaking the SAT for better scores is justified.
 You never really know when and how good SAT scores can help when choosing colleges with exorbitant fee structures.

-The National Merit Scholarship is an example of such scholarships where millions of dollars are allocated every year for the relief of thousands of students and their study plans.
+The National Merit Scholarship is an example of such a scholarship where millions of dollars are allocated every year to relieve thousands of students and their study plans.
 The only way to be a part of such esteemed scholarships is to have a great SAT score.
 We hear examples of many students from varying backgrounds who aimed for great scores and achieved what they dreamt about.
-If they can then why can’t you?
+If they can, then why can’t you?

-Over the years, At SAT Tutoring have been helping students in setting goals and in achieving them through diligent time management skills and meticulous practice.
-Subject matter experts at Miles use proven teaching methods to evaluate your academic potential and devise plans that are tailored according to each student’s needs.
-To know more about our test prep plans, visit: https://milessmarttutoring.com/
+Over the years, At SAT Tutoring has been helping students set goals and achieve them through diligent time management skills and meticulous practice.
+Subject matter experts at Miles use proven teaching methods to evaluate your academic potential and devise plans tailored to each student’s needs.